babylonhealth/ios-playbook/Style-guide/README.md

   - if protocols are tightly bound to their implementations, it's ok to suffix the protocol name with `Protocol`
 - using terms that don't surprise experts or confuse beginners
 - generally avoiding abbreviations, although a few well-known ones are allowed, such as, `HTML`, `HTTP`, `URL`, and `ID`.
+- String identifiers and integer identifiers should use the `Tagged` approach
 - using precedent for names
 - preferring methods and properties to free functions
 - casing acronyms and initialisms uniformly up or down.
 Note that we use `ID` when part of a type but `Id` when part of an identifier's name